Associate Professor John Tibby

-John Tibby' s current research focuses on the history of wetlands on North Stradbroke Island (NSI), south-east Queensland and the history of the Lower Murray River lakes, South Australia.
+John Tibby' s current research focuses on the climate and environmental history of south-east Queensland through study wetlands on North Stradbroke Island (NSI) and to a lesser extent Fraser Island and the history of the Lower Murray River lakes, South Australia.
 Additionally his work focusses on the relationship between diatoms and water quality in modern streams.

-The North Stradbroke Island project was supported by an ARC Linkage grant (LP0990124) with the Queensland Department of Science, Information Technology, Innovation and the Arts and Sibelco as partners.
+The North Stradbroke Island project was supported by an ARC Discovery Project (DP150103875) and an ARC Linkage grant (LP0990124) with the Queensland Department of Science, Information Technology, Innovation and the Arts and Sibelco as partners.
 Drs Jon Marshall and Glenn McGregor are the DSITIA partner investigators.
 Dr Patrick Moss (University of Queensland), Dr Galen Halverson (McGill University) and Dr Jennie Fluin (Geology and Geophysics, Adelaide) are the other university investigators.
 Dr Cameron Barr is the postdoctoral fellow on the project.
-Other collaborators include Dr Andrew Henderson (University of Newcastle, UK) and Professor Melanie Leng (Chair of Isotope Geosciences, Department of Geology, University of Leicester).
+Other collaborators include Dr Andrew Henderson (University of Newcastle, UK) and Professor Melanie Leng (Chair of Isotope Geosciences, School of Geography, University of Nottingham).

 Key published findings: